guilhermetheis/Python3_projects/README.md

 Those are the projects I am working right now

+* **NBAStats**: program that scrap the results from the previous day game and show me directly the final result and the highest stat player of each team.
+Furthermore this should be able to scrap old games and create the season average for each player and I should be able to see it.

+* **youtubeDownloadApp**: simple program to download youtube videos.
+Furthermore this should allow the final format and quality of the downloaded files with a GUI.

+* **RFCalculator**: Calculator for RF to automate the design.
+Furthermore this should have a GUI.

 ## Projects ideas

 This is a wide range of ideas I have found while looking to how to learn how to code, feel free to suggest anything if you want in the issues section.